Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 Need help with anything?
 Contact me on Discord at Scorp#1348!
 Just please DM me saying what you want, don't just go "hi" and wait for my response.

+If you don't like reading, just quickly skim over this file and read anything that catches your eye.
+This is purely information I found necessary to mention before throwing you into this mess of a script.

 SETUP: